ktgw0316/LightZone/macosx/BUILD-macosx.md

 ## Troubleshooting

 If you get a popup error, or something doesn't work as expected, note the error and also check the console in Eclipse.
-If you get a build error, you can get more details by adding `-debug` to the build arguments (External Tool: main tab) in Eclipse.
+If you get a build error, you can get more details by adding `--debug` to the build arguments (External Tool: main tab) in Eclipse.

 Some specific errors:

-### Execute failed: java.io.IOException: Cannot run program "/Applications/eclipse-3.6/plugins/org.apache.ant_1.7.1.v20100518-1145/bin/antRun": error=13, Permission denied

-If this appears during build, you may need to go to the antRun directory under /Applications/eclipse-3.6/... and run:

-  sudo chmod +x *

-### class file has wrong version 51.0, should be 50.0
+### class file has wrong version

-If this appears, then some of the project was built with java 1.7, some with java 1.6.
+If this appears, then some of the project was built with a different Java version.

 - Find which one is the default JVM version for your machine, and set that (see "Eclipse initial setup" above).
 - Then, run the "clean" external tool and rebuild the project.